korchasa/speelka-agent/README.md

 > **Note:** The `./examples` directory is deprecated and will be removed in a future version.
 Please use the examples in the `./site/examples` directory instead.

 Example configuration files are available in the `site/examples` directory:
-- `site/examples/simple.yaml`: Basic agent configuration in YAML format (preferred)
+- `site/examples/simple.yaml`: Basic agent configuration in YAML format
-- `site/examples/ai-news.yaml`: AI news agent configuration in YAML format (preferred)
+- `site/examples/ai-news.yaml`: AI news agent configuration in YAML format
-- `site/examples/simple.json`: Basic agent configuration in JSON format
+- `site/examples/architect.yaml`: Architect agent configuration in YAML format
-- `site/examples/simple.env`: Basic agent configuration as environment variables

 Here's a simple YAML configuration example: